erik-t-irgens/Pierre-s-Sweet-and-Savory-Treats/README.md

 ## Description

 This app is intended to serve as a utlity for Pierre's Sweet and Savory Treats to manage a list of flavors - through the addition of a flavor on a form page - and treats for each perspective flavor through a page dedicated to add treats for easy viewing and correlation of information.
+It uses relational database structure, in which Falvors and Treats are in a many-to-many relationship, and uses user authentication to verify the correct user is viewing, editing, deleting, or creating items.

 ### Specs